A Comparative Analysis: Laboratory Information Management Systems (LIMS) vs. Laboratory Information Systems (LIS)

 LIMS vs LIS: Disparities and Similarities

-A Laboratory Information Management System (LIMS full form) facilitates the management of samples and their associated data within laboratory environments.
+A Laboratory Information Management System facilitates the management of samples and their associated data within laboratory environments.
 This sample-centric laboratory software solution automates workflows, ensures reliable results, and enables sample tracking.
 LIMS systems are commonly utilized in various regulated industries to support workflow management and adherence to regulatory standards.
 They efficiently manage complex data systems and offer integration with other lab systems for seamless data handling.

 Examples of LIMS systems - where they are deployed in industry-specific labs: